Mount Pleasant station (Iowa)

 Mount Pleasant station is an Amtrak intercity train station in Mount Pleasant, Iowa.
 The Chicago, Burlington and Quincy Railroad built the pressed brick depot in 1912.
 The contractors were J. Louis Whitney and K.A.
 Bergdah, two prominent Mt.
 Pleasant builders at that time.
 Using funds received under the American Recovery and Reinvestment Act of 2009, Amtrak installed a new wheelchair lift and enclosure at the station in 2010.

 The Mount Pleasant station has a waiting area and lobby open to the public 365 days a year.
-The ticket office is staffed for ticket sales and baggage service Monday-Friday excluding holidays or when the agent is out sick or on vacation.
+There is no ticket office or baggage in Mount Pleasant.